desmarais-patrick/notes-web-client-js/DEV-NOTES.md

 I implemented this call as well.
 The live tests revealed quite interested topic.
 Having control over the API server helped resolve this issue today. 😃

+🤔 **Q5** How to prevent "oops" losses when deleting?

+Experimenting with styles for the delete button, a few scenarios came to mind:

+ - Someone starts writing and hits delete.
+Then starts a new note. ✓
+ - Someone has written some text.
+Then accidently presses delete button. 😬
+ - Someone opens a note, then hits delete on purpose.
+   Then starts a new note or opens another one. ✓

+I experimented with a few options:

+ - Confirmation pop-up.
+(Maybe annoying, but safe)
+ - Second-click confirmation near button.
+(Closer, semi-safe/double-clicks)
+ - Color-shade change after first click.
+   (Maybe visually appealing: "weapons loaded!
+Fire?")

+Testing a few examples with styles, no solution seemed satisfactory.
+At least, not from all points of view: development, UX and UI design...
+I chose to reduce the size of the button's hit zone.
+It's maybe the worst UX option, but it reduces some risk of a mis-click. 😊